Update: ‘New Lexus EV platform confirmed’ section added.

 TMC has not revealed the release date or details of the next-gen Lexus LS or a full-size electric sedan yet.
-The next-gen LS will most likely come with either an electric variant or similar-sized electric sedan, but the name is still in question, sometime during mid-decade.
-The Lexus LX SUV could be the last Lexus model to adopt complete electrification.
-TMC plans to offer the entire Lexus range in EV by 2030.
+The next-gen LS will most likely come with either an electric variant or a similar-sized electric sedan sometime later this decade.
+TMC plans to offer all Lexus models as EVs by 2030.
 It aims to convert 100% of sales in Europe, North America, and China to EVs by 2030 and then in all other markets by 2035.

 Featured Image Source: Toyota Motor Corporation